Find Cheap Auto Insurance Quotes in Your Area

 Iowa’s Motor Vehicle Financial Responsibility Law states that all drivers with cars registered in the state are expected to carry liability insurance with limits of at least 20/40/15.

 You do not need to provide proof of liability insurance when you register your car in Iowa.
-However, you should have it in place before you start operating on the road, as law enforcements may suspend your license or fine you when you fail to provide valid proof.
+However, you should have it in place before you start operating on the road.
+Law enforcement may suspend your license or fine you if you fail to provide valid proof.

-In Iowa, motorists are required to maintain an auto insurance policy that includes bodily injury and property damage coverage — also referred to as the liability insurance.
-In the event that you cause an accident, it covers things like the other driver’s medical bills to bumper replacements.
+In Iowa, motorists are required to maintain an auto insurance policy that includes bodily injury and property damage coverage — also referred to as liability insurance.
+In the event you cause an accident, liability insurance covers expenses such as the other driver’s medical bills to bumper replacements.
 These coverages need to at least have the following coverage amounts (limits) in order to fulfill the minimum requirements in the Hawkeye State:

 Bodily Injury (BI): each time you are responsible — even just partially — for a car accident in Iowa, your insurer will pay each injured person in the other driver’s car up to $20,000 for his or her medical care.
 With a minimum policy, your insurer will cover up to $40,000 total per accident when there is more than one person injured in the other party.
 In case you face a lawsuit for the accident, your BI also covers your lawyer’s fee.
 In Iowa, you can always opt for higher limits, depending on what your insurer has to offer.

 A minimum policy in Iowa ensures that you have some basic means of covering the harm you may cause to others while driving, but there can be other additional and unexpected costs.
-For example, you may find yourself in a hit-and-run situation with no driver and insurance information to file a claim with.
+For example, you may find yourself in a hit-and-run situation without driver and insurance information to file a claim.
 Here are some optional coverages you will find with most Iowa insurers that give you protection beyond the minimum requirements:

 Whenever you are pulled over on the road, or involved in an accident that results in bodily injuries or even death, you may be asked to show proof of insurance.
 Have your insurance ID card with you at all times as proof.
 If for some reason you decide against getting an insurance policy, you can use one of the following alternatives from the Department of Transportation (DOT) as proof of your financial responsibility in Iowa:

 Security Insurance Card: the Director of Iowa DOT will give you a security insurance card for your registered car(s) if you file an "endorsed certificate of deposit" with the State Treasurer.
-You can get such a certificate by depositing $55,000 with an Iowa bank, and provide proof that you do not have any unpaid liability from previous accidents, if any.
+You can get such a certificate by depositing $55,000 with an Iowa bank and providing proof that you do not have any unpaid liability from any previous accidents.